Townsville’s Long-Awaited Flinders Street Wharves Precinct Is Finally Open

-Across two buzzing levels you’ll find six distinct venues, each with its own personality to take you from your morning flat white to rooftop cocktails under the stars.
+There are six distinct venues across two buzzing levels, each with its own personality to take you from your morning flat white to rooftop cocktails under the stars (and trust us, you'll want to try the cocktails).

-At the water’s edge, The Kiosk will be your go-to for all-day coffee, grab-and-go bites and classic fry-ups with prime riverfront views.
+At the water’s edge, The Kiosk is locals' new go-to for all-day coffee, creative matcha fusions, grab-and-go bites and classic fry-ups with prime riverfront views.
 The Beer Garden brings alfresco dining in a casual setting—think timber tables and tropical greenery—that’s ideal for long lunches or sundowners.
-Inside, The Bistro pairs warm interiors with an all-rounder menu: locally-sourced seafood, woodfired pizzas and all your pub faves.
+And inside, The Bistro pairs warm interiors with an all-rounder menu: locally-sourced seafood, woodfired pizzas and all your pub faves.

 Hop lovers will want to settle in at Merchants Bar, where exposed brick, copper finishes and an impressive wall of 108 beer taps nod to the building’s historic roots.
 For something more exclusive, The Dining Room offers a private setting for up to 16 guests—perfect for special occasions.
 Capping it all off, The Rooftop delivers panoramic views across Townsville’s skyline and waterfront, complete with festoon lighting and live music that guarantees to keep the good times rolling after dark.

 But that’s not all.
-Opening this summer, The Docks—North Queensland’s first floating pontoon bar—will serve Mediterranean-inspired fare on the river.
+The Docks—North Queensland’s first floating pontoon bar and restaurant—has been slinging Mediterranean-inspired fare on the river since March 2026.
 Operated in partnership with local tourism business Poseidon Adventures, it doubles as a marine tourism hub offering boat and jet ski tours to Magnetic Island, Cape Cleveland and beyond.

 Never miss a new opening or upcoming event in Townsville again—get us in your inbox here.